milostomic/implementation-guides/netverify/netverify-web-v4.md

 3D Liveness requires that the user has access to a camera.
 In order to ensure that 3D Liveness is always used for the Liveness Check, your users must be restricted to using their camera either for the entire transaction, or for the Identity Verification step.
 This can be accomplished by:

 * changing your **Capture method** in the **Settings** area of the [Customer Portal](/netverify/portal-settings.md) to **Webcam only** for the entire transaction.
-* including [workflowId 201](#supported-workflowid-values) to specify "ID + Identity, camera only" in the API request when you initate a Netverify transaction.
+* including [workflowId 201](#supported-workflowid-values) to specify "ID + Identity, camera only" in the API request when you initate a ID Verification transaction.
 * asking Jumio Support to enable **Force Camera for Identity** to allow upload of the ID image, but force the user to use a camera for the Identity Verification step.

 |capture method|when|result|